bebopjmm/dnd5e-campaigns/hunters_of_damned/Gameplay/session.1-02.md

 		- she also heads out to the memorial and scopes out the shack

 ## Individual Pursuits
+- Calvinus was puking until about noon, sure that he would have to die in order to get better
 - Razvan peruses the Professor's journal for most of the rest of the day
 - After getting his stomach back under control, Calvinus collaborates with Kendra to research the Whispering Way using the house library
 	- (17 Int Arcana) no additional clues found